This article includes links which we may receive compensation for if you click, at no cost to you.

 Starting a blog might be the perfect side hustle.
 You can do it on your own time, build multiple passive income streams, meet new people, and unlock tons of new opportunities.

-I’ve also made a ton of new friends and been invited to partner on many new projects that I am excited about.
+I’ve also made a ton of new friends and bpasseen invited to partner on many new projects that I am excited about.

 Here’s how starting a blog has helped me build a richer bank account and a richer life.

-It can be anything.
-Maybe you want to build a profitable blog, build a brand, or connect with like-minded people.
+Maybe you want to make money blogging, build a brand, or connect with like-minded people.
 Or maybe you’re just passionate about writing and want a platform to voice your experiences or talk about what you love.